script-fu/script-fu.github.io/_posts/2023-03-24-MonitorScale.md

 To download [**monitor-scale.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/monitor-scale/monitor-scale.scm)

-...follow the link, right click, Save as monitor-scale.scm, in a folder called monitor-scale, in a Gimp plug-ins location.
-In Linux, set the file to be executabale.
+...follow the link, right click the page, Save as monitor-scale.scm, in a folder called monitor-scale, in a Gimp plug-ins location.
+In Linux, set the file to be executable.

 *Creates a new image showing how big the printed image would look on paper*